Conrad-S/fabric-sql-data-warehouse-web-app-sample/README.md

 The application has a single form with two input fields.
 Enter values in the fields, press the Insert button, and the values are added to the Fabric SQL Data Warehouse table.

 **Configuration instructions**
+If you use naming different than the names below, update the source code accordingly.

-1. Create a Fabric SQL Data Warehouse.
+1. Create a Fabric SQL Data Warehouse named "SQL Data Warehouse 01".
-2. Create a table in the Fabric SQL Data Warehouse:
+2. Create a table in the Fabric SQL Data Warehouse named "YourTable", with two fields (Field1, Field2):

 ```sql
 CREATE TABLE [SQL Data Warehouse 01].[dbo].[YourTable]